 While it may be easier to fall asleep after having a drink, your evening night cap may be impacting your sleep and energy levels.
 This is because alcohol disturbs rapid eye movement (REM) sleep, the restorative part of the sleep cycle that allows you to wake up feeling refreshed and ready to go.
 If you do find you’re waking up in the middle of the night, try to avoid having alcohol before bed and see how this affects your sleep quality and energy levels.

-If you’re a regular drinker, or you’re concerned alcohol if affecting your weight and BMI and would like to reduce your l intake, here are some simple tips to cut back:
+If you’re a regular drinker, or you’re concerned alcohol may be affecting your weight loss and BMI and would like to reduce your intake, here are some simple tips to cut back:

 - Set yourself a limit at the start of the night and stick to it!